ExpediaDotCom/haystack-dropwizard-example/README.md

 ## About this example

 This is a very basic example that can output the instrumentation to console and/or a Haystack server.
-This is an example application written with two simple Dropwizard Services to show how a dropwizard application can be instrumented with [opentracing-spring-haystack-web-starter](https://github.com/ExpediaDotCom/haystack-client-java/tree/master/integrations/dropwizard).
+This is an example application written with two simple Dropwizard Services to show how a dropwizard application can be instrumented with [haystack-client-java dropwizard integration](https://github.com/ExpediaDotCom/haystack-client-java/tree/master/integrations/dropwizard).

 * Service one:  Backend.
 This listens on port 9091 and exposes one endpoint : http://localhost:9091/api - when invoked, it returns a simple string like `Hello, Haystack!`